142CodeGreen/RAG-with-NeMo-Guardrails/README.md

   msg.submit(lambda: "", outputs= [msg]) # Use submit button and message instead of msg clear.click(lambda: None, None, chatbot, queue=False)
 ```

-## Usage

-Launch the Gradio interface
+10. Launch the Gradio interface
 ```
 if __name__ == "__main__":
     demo.queue().launch(share=True)
 ```

-## Alternatively, you can simply run the app.py which has compliled all scripts.
+## Alternatively for step 4-10, you can run the app.py file which has compliled the scripts for step 4-10

 ```
 python run app.py